DDimovv/DDimovv/README.md

 Software Engineering student at **FINKI**.
 I am interested in research, learning deeply, and constantly improving as a developer.

-I enjoy working on projects that combine theory, practical engineering, and experimentation.

----

-## About Me

-I am a Computer Science student who likes understanding how things work under the hood.

 My current interests include machine learning, natural language processing, backend systems, and software engineering.
 I am especially interested in building projects that help me learn better design, cleaner code, and more reliable systems.

-I enjoy working on:

-- Machine learning and NLP experiments
-- Transformer-based systems and language models
-- Backend applications and REST APIs
-- Databases and data-driven applications
-- Research-oriented projects
-- Clean, maintainable software
-- Dockerized and deployable applications
-- CI/CD workflows and scalable deployment

 ---